eltoroit/LDS_Interview/interview.md

 **READER:** The `<apex:detail/>` tag in Visualforce was pretty useful, if you wanted to have the page layout and add additional things to the page.
 Is that used a lot in Lightning Components?

-**EL TORO:** Great question, I am glad you asked… I actually, do not think this is that useful in Lightning components, remember, you could work much simpler, without writing code, if you use the Lightning App Builder.
+**EL TORO:** Great question, I am glad you asked...
+I actually, do not think this is that useful in Lightning components, remember, you could work much simpler, without writing code, by using the the Lightning App Builder.

-**READER:** You are right, I had forgotten about that…
+**READER:** You are right, I had forgotten about that...
+What does the LWC look like?

+**EL TORO:** Well, this technique was deprecated before LWC came out, so there is no way to do this in LWC.

+**READER:** Are you saying there is no way for me to build a simple LWC component without much code, to display a record using it's page loayout except with a modal dialogue?

+**EL TORO:** No, that's not quite what I am saying.
+There are other techniques that allow you to do so, and we will see them later, but there is no one-to-one replacement for `<force:recordView />`.

 # ~~Component: Force / Record Edit~~ (Deprecated)